 1 2 3 4 Total Creativity Inappropriate choice of medium; boring, lackluster.
 Typical medium for project presentation selected with minimal effort or skill demonstrated.
 Mastery of a standard medium for project presentation Creative, innovative, and interesting medium for presentation Organization Audience cannot understand presentation because there is no sequence of information.
 Audience has difficulty following presentation because student jumps around.
 Student presents information in logical sequence which audience can follow.
 Student presents information in logical, interesting sequence which audience can follow.
 Content: What have you learned about yourself this semester?
 Student does not reference any class assessments or activities in project.
 Only a few assessments or activities are discussed/presented.
-III GIGOD GO WGII GO G Student demonstrates full knowledge (more than required) including reference to numerous assessments and class activities.
+Student includes reference to several assessments done in class as well as a variety of activities.
+Student demonstrates full knowledge (more than required) including reference to numerous assessments and class activities.
 Analysis (Personalization) Student does not draw any conclusions.
 A conclusion or summary is included.
 A few conclusions and insights are shared.
 Careful and thoughtful analysis of what the class has meant to the student is presented.
 Analysis (Application) Student does not indicate how any information will be applied.
 Student mentions one or two applications.
 Student names several applications.
 Student names and explains several applications of the information covered in the course.
 Presentation Student reads all of report with no eye contact; fails to stay within time limit constraints.
 Tense, Student occasionally uses eye contact, but still reads most of report; does not satisfy suggested time recommendations.
 Student maintains eye contact most of the time but frequently returns to notes.
 Movement Student maintains eye contact with audience, seldom returning to notes.
-Movement adds to

-presentation Total Points:

-Student mumbl incorrectly pronounces tern and speaks too quietly for stud in the back of c to hear. incorrectly pronounces terms.
-Audience memb have difficulty hearing ents presentation pers most words major points.
-Student uses a clear voice and correct, precise pronunciation of terms so that all audience members can hear presentation.
+Movement adds to no movement.
+Student mumble incorrectly pronounces term and speaks too quietly for stude in the back of cla incorrectly pronounces terms.
+Audience members have difficulty hearing presentation voice is clear.
+Student pronounces most words correctly.
+Most audience members can hear understanding of major points.
+Student uses a clear voice and correct, precise pronunciation of terms so that all audience members to hear. presentation. can hear presentation.
+Total Points: to hear. presentation.

-no movement. dent's relaxed Student's

 Comments: At the top of the first page include: Your Name, Class and Semester.
 Please email a copy of your presentation to (gmalone@southplainscollege.edu).
-Name your file CapstoneEDUC1300fa2022yourname (example: CapstoneEDUC1300fa2022gmalone).
+Name your file CapstoneEDUC1300sp2023yourname (example: CapstoneEDUC1300sp2023gmalone).